folio-org/folio-org.github.io/guides/branch-preview-kubernetes.md

 * Only the latest three releases and two snapshots (master branch) of backend modules are retained on the Kubernetes cluster.
 A preview cannot be built using older dependencies.

 * There can be multiple build iterations for each PR.
 A new tenant will be created for each iteration.
-However, only one Stripes bundle is retained - the one produced from the latest build iteration.
+However, only one Stripes bundle is retained -- the one produced from the latest build iteration.

 * The FOLIO PR preview tenant and AWS S3 bucket will remain available until the PR is closed.

-* When closing platform PR, DO NOT MERGE, and remove the test branch.
+* When closing platform PR, **DO NOT MERGE**.
+Also remove the test branch.